U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

-- Looks Like Cesare: Dark blue/purple Messy Hair, pale complexion, and sunken-in eyes?
+- Looks Like Cesare: Indigo Messy Hair, pale complexion, and sunken-in eyes?
 Checks all around, which while it suits him it doesn't help him come across as someone who honestly wants to be a hero.

-- Meaningful Name: "Shinsou" means "manipulating heart" and "Hitoshi" means "playing with people".
+- Meaningful Name: "Shinso" means "manipulating heart" and "Hitoshi" means "playing with people".
 Really subtle.

 - Mind-Control Eyes: His victims get Empty Eyes.